AtiaZareen04/Food_Delivery_Website/README.md

 # Food_Delivery_Website
-I have built an online food servicing web page. it has been created using HTML, CSSA and JavaScript.
+I have built an online food servicing web page. it has been created using HTML, CSS and JavaScript.